Maatary/haskell-no-project/ReadMe.md

 Consequently, as depicted above, those files must located somewhere in the file system and the compiler should be able to get this location from its package database. **That means every package must be registered with the compiler in order for GHC to be able to compile modules that require that package.**

-Note that, rather than registering the packages manually as we did above, the appraoch in haskell is to use **packaging tools** such as **cabal** or **stack**, which can do all the work of downloading packages, compiling them, placing the packages in the file system, and registering them for us.
+Note that, rather than registering the packages manually as we did above, the approach in haskell is to use **packaging tools** such as **cabal** or **stack**, which can do all the work of downloading packages, compiling them, placing the packages in the file system, and registering them for us.

 Therefore, this section serves the purpose to explain and remind us that **when working with these packaging systems tools, they are all operating on top of the compiler and its own low-level packaging system with the registered packages database.**